White gold in the Porkies

 For summer and fall activities, see Afoot in the Porkies.

-Candlelight skiing: From mid-January through February, the park naturalist hosts a lantern-lit ski on the one-mile Superior Loop on Saturday evenings, dependent on conditions.
+Candlelight skiing: From the last week of January through February, the park naturalist hosts a lantern-lit ski every Saturday evening on the one-mile Superior Loop, dependent on conditions.

-Snowshoeing: From 1-3 p.m.
-Fridays, the naturalist leads a free 3-mile snowshoe hike that starts with a ride up the ski hill.
+Snowshoeing: From 1-3:30 p.m.
+Saturdays from the last week of January through February, the naturalist leads a free 3-mile snowshoe hike that starts with a ride up the ski hill.
 The chairlift is included on the naturalist hike and costs $7 at other times.

 Snowshoes are available to borrow (first-come, first-served).
 To register, call naturalist Katie Urban at 906-885-5206.

-There's snowshoeing throughout the park, with rentals at the ski hill.
+There's excellent snowshoeing throughout the park, with rentals at the ski hill.

 Cross-country skiing: There are 42 kilometers of cross-country trails that connect to the alpine runs.